 How Gibbs Wright Litigation Lawyers can help

 Our lawyers have experience in both payment disputes as well as helping you get paid in the building and construction industry.
 We can offer legal assistance with navigating each step the Security of Payment Act process.
-Whether you are making a claim or responding to one, call us for a no-obligation consultation about your legal options.
+Whether you are making a claim or responding to one, call us for a consultation about your legal options.